royitaqi/HollowKnight.GodhomeWinLossTracker/README.md

 ## In-game notifications

-Whenever the mod detects that a boss fight has ended, it shows a small notification at the bottom left corner of the game to indicate that the result has been recorded.
+Whenever the mod detects a boss fight's win/loss event, it shows a small notification at the bottom left corner of the game to indicate that the result has been recorded.

 ![Hollow Knight 2022-06-21 17-48-03 a](https://user-images.githubusercontent.com/14790745/174921467-d980e3f8-1230-45ba-a8b9-acfed7b93d56.png)